Flavored2649/AES-Crypt-API/README.md

-# AES-Crypt API
+# AES Crypt API Documentation

-This API allows you to encrypt and decrypt messages with AES encryption.
+This documentation describes the AES Crypt API and how to interact with it using HTTP requests.
+The API provides two main endpoints, one for encrypting a message and another for decrypting it.

 ## Endpoints

-There are two main endpoints:

-1. `/api/encrypt`: This endpoint accepts a `GET` or `POST` request with the parameters `message` (the message you want to encrypt) and `key` (a 32 bytes, hex encoded key).
-The endpoint returns an encrypted version of your message.

-2. `/api/decrypt`: This endpoint accepts a `POST` request with the parameters `message` (the encrypted message you want to decrypt) and `key` (the key that was used for encryption).
-The endpoint returns a decrypted version of your message.

-## Usage

 ### Encryption

-To encrypt a message, send a `GET` or `POST` request to the `/api/encrypt` endpoint with your message and key as parameters.
+To encrypt a message, send a GET request to the `/api/encrypt` endpoint.
+You need to provide two query parameters:

+- `message`: The plaintext message you want to encrypt.
+- `key`: The 64-character, hex-encoded encryption key.

+An example Python script for encryption can be found here: [Encryption Example](encrypt_example.py)

 ### Decryption

-To decrypt a message, send a `POST` request to the `/api/decrypt` endpoint with your encrypted message and key as parameters.
+To decrypt a message, send a POST request to the `/api/decrypt` endpoint.
+You need to provide two query parameters:

+- `message`: The encrypted message you want to decrypt.
+- `key`: The 64-character, hex-encoded encryption key.

+An example Python script for decryption can be found here: [Decryption Example](decryption.py)